Teedot19/Medreview/README.md

 # Medreview
-A text mining project to predict medicines reviews from past users.
+A text mining project to predict medicine reviews from popular drugs.